yakout/yakout.github.io/_posts/2026-01-17-security-from-exe-to-md.md

 ## Conclusion

-With all of the current hype, and people (especially those with technical backgrounds) rushing to be more productive and achieve "10x speed," security is unfortunately underestimated.
+With all of the current hype, and people (especially those with non-technical backgrounds) rushing to be more productive and achieve "10x speed," security is unfortunately underestimated.

 We are moving from a world where we feared *bad code* to a world where we must fear *bad intention* in any form including text and images.
 The type of file no longer matters.
 If an AI agent can read it, an attacker can use it.